Xiija/DJSTREAM/MIXXX/readme.txt

 Init!
-Add 3 lLAME files to the folder where your MIXXX lives :)
+Add 3 LAME files to the folder where your MIXXX lives :)